chris2020/project-template/README.md

 The database is made up of nodes and relationships between nodes.
 Each candiate, constituency and party is represented by a node.
 Each node has a label and properties.
+If information was not available for a certain property then 'NA' will be returned

 ```cypher